 - The Trust’s core values of Ambition, Teamwork and Honesty underpin the approach to School Improvement.
-At the Two Countie ther is a common belief that everyone can better and that feedback is a gift.
+At The Two Counties there is a common belief that everyone can better and that feedback is a gift.

 - To run healthy and efficient central services to ensure school leaders can focus on school improvement in their schools.

-- The aim is to deliver a simple but rigorous model which develops: an high – value curriculum, a compelling learning culture and exceptional leadership.
+- The aim is to deliver a simple but rigorous model which develops: a high – value curriculum, a compelling learning culture and exceptional leadership.

 - Schools should work to innovate not in isolation.
 The development of active ingredients supports all schools to improve regardless of their stage in improvement journey.